Majin-Kilane/Active-Directory/README.md

 ### Step 5: Configure an Internal Network for VM Communication
-An **Internal Network** allows multiple virtual machines to communicate with each other on a private network without accessing the internet.
+An **Internal Network** allows multiple virtual machines to communicate with each other on a private network and access the internet using the DC as the gateway.

 1. Under **Adapter 2** (or another available adapter):
    - Check **Enable Network Adapter**.